Language selection

 For operational procurement, the developing country's Implementing/Executing Agency (EA) is responsible for all aspects of the procurement process, including contract award.
 The World Bank assigns a Task Team Leader to each project, whom provides technical assistance and oversight.

-Successful firms should first prepare a long-term business development plan by using publically available information including Country Partnership Framework (CPF) to identify current and planned project portfolios for countries of interest.
+Successful firms should first prepare a long-term business development plan by using publicly available information including Country Partnership Framework (CPF) to identify current and planned project portfolios for countries of interest.

 The CPF provides an in-depth blueprint of how the World Bank Group intends to support a BMC, including how they will partner over the next five years, to address mutual sectors of priority.
 Once the CPF is approved, projects move into the design stage, which is also known as the "pipeline stage," which is the first indicator of an upcoming project.